yousefis/cuda_pool/README.md

+# If this repository helps you in anyway, show your love :heart: by putting a :star: on this project

 # Latency cores vs throughput cores

 Latency cores stand for CPU and throughput cores stand for GPU cores.
 This is due to the difference between GPUs and CPUs.